matveynikon/Stock_Salad/README.md

 * News summaries for all stocks
 * Number of news articles mentioning each ticker in the last 2 days Main dashboard consists of 4 sections in a grid, these are:
-1. News sentiments and summaries of highest valued stocks
+1. News sentiments, summaries and mentions of highest valued stocks
-2. News sentiments and summaries of custom stocks picked by user
+2. News sentiments, summaries and mentions of custom stocks picked by user
-3. News sentiments and summaries of top stocks by sentiment
+3. News sentiments, summaries and mentions of top stocks by sentiment
-4. News sentiments and summaries of lowest stocks by sentiment
+4. News sentiments, summaries and mentions of lowest stocks by sentiment
 ![demo image overall](overall_demo.png)
 ![demo image](demomac.png)